-Studying in Germany is a tremendous opportunity for students from all over the world.
-They benefit from a high quality educational system, learn a new language and experience the marvels of this European country.
+Studying in Germany is a great opportunity for students from all over the world.
+The reasons why are those, a high-quality educational system is benefited from the students who get admitted to the Universities in Germany and also they get the opportunity to learn a new language and experience the tremendous opportunities which they can gain in this European country.

-As an international student, you'll be permitted to work a maximum of 120 full (or 240 half) days every year.
-A lot of international students prefer to work part time in order to make an income whilst studying which gives them the luxury to have more disposable money to spend.
+Every year, the international students in Germany will be permitted to work a maximum of 120 full (or 240 half) days.
+A lot of international students prefer to work part-time in order to make an income whilst studying which gives them the luxury to have more disposable money to spend.

-If a student has good enough grades at school and a school certifcate that is equivalent to the German exam (such as A-level or IB) OR has spent some time at university in his/her home country (usually 4 semesters) OR indeed a bachelor degree, he/she can enter university directly after completing the required German level: C1 TestDaF.
-The student can then start his/her Bachelor or Master degree.
-A student can reach this level within 36 weeks á 30 hours each.
+If students have sufficient grades at school and a school certificate which is equivalent to the German exam (such as A-level or IB) OR have spent some time in the University in their home country (usually for 4 semesters) OR indeed having a bachelor degree, they can enter University directly after completing the required German level: C1 TestDaF.
+The students can then start their Bachelor or Master degree.
+The students can reach this level within 36 weeks, 30 hours each.

-If a student only has a general secondary exam or something similar (i.e. no equivalent to the German university entrance requirement such as A-levels), he/she will need to do a foundation year before being accepted into university.
-The required German entry level for most the foundation year (Studienkolleg) courses is now B2.
-A student can reach this level within 30 weeks a 30 lessons each.
+If the students have only a general secondary exam or an equivalent (no equivalent to the German university entrance requirement such as A-levels), they will need to do a foundation year before being accepted into the university.
+The required German entry level for most of the foundation year (Studienkolleg) courses is now B2.
+Student can reach this level within 30 weeks, 30 lessons each.